NBISweden/development-guidelines/README.md

 * Seek to understand the perspective of the author.
 * Sign off the final review with a thumbs up or some other positive remark.

+## Reproducibility guidelines

+Reproducibility is an important aspect of scientific research.
+As a support organisation directly involved in research we have a responsibility to make sure that our work is reproducible.
+Please refer to the NBIS [Reproducibility guidelines](https://github.com/NBISweden/Reproducibility-Guidelines) for more information about this matter.